technicahmett/KightRiderLedLight_RpiPico/README.md

 I have used Raspberry Pico and Micropython in this project.
 You know Pico.
 Pico is tiny and fast a MCU.
 But I won't tell you the Pico.
 You can find on internet If you want.

 There are a few titles in this project.
-I wanted to share these titles when I was learning to Micropyhton.
+I wanted to share these titles when I was learning to MicroPyhton.

 - Blink led.
 Led on/off,
 - use the potentiometer,
 - use the TM1637 4 Digit 7 Segment Display,
 - use HC-SR04 Distance sensor,

 Finally I put them all together.
-Of course, I made coded using micropython on Thonny IDE.
+Of course, I made coded using MicroPython on Thonny IDE.

 Required equipments:
 1. Raspberry Pi Pico